Koratun/metacognition_artificial_intelligence/README.md

 # Working in the Codebase

+I don't expect everyone to start sprinting.
+I know a lot of these things we are working with will be new to you.
+Don't feel pressured to deliver items just because I have an endless list of to-dos.
+I would much rather have quality code than lots of broken code.
+That being said, don't slack off.
+Learn as much as you can and try to contribute to the project as soon as you can and in whatever way you can.

+## Things to learn

+Python
+1. [Pydantic](https://pydantic-docs.helpmanual.io/) is how python stores and validates the data that comes and goes from Dart (the frontend).
+2. [Keras/TensorFlow](https://keras.io/getting_started/intro_to_keras_for_engineers/) is the AI library we will be using.
+We will be using the functional API heavily.

+Flutter
+1. [Dart](https://dart.dev/guides/language/language-tour) is the programming language of Flutter, master it like the Force.
+You can play with dart here: <https://dartpad.dev/>
+2. [Basic Flutter](https://docs.flutter.dev/reference/tutorials): A great way to learn the basic principles of Flutter.
+3. We will need to use actual [assets](https://docs.flutter.dev/development/ui/assets-and-images) instead of the placeholder images I've been using.

+## GitHub Manners

+Pretty much the only rule I have: DO NOT COMMIT TO THE MASTER BRANCH!!!

+Before you type anything make sure that you are in another branch!
+When you feel that you are finished working on whatever change you are working on: DO NOT JUST MERGE THE BRANCH INTO MASTER!!!

+Create a Pull Request (ask me or Google if you don't know how) and notify me.
+I will look at your changes and either ask for additional changes or approve the request and pull it into master.

+Above all, if you get stuck or have a question, please ask myself or another of our teammates for help.
+It doesn't help anyone if you're just staring at text on a screen and have no idea what's going on.
+I wrote all the code before May 13, so I (most likely) know what it does!

+## Things to do

+1. Ask me and I'll give you something to do.
+Certain things need to be done before other things.
+If it's on the board it's a safe bet you can work on it.
+I can write new cards if needed.
+2. Look at the [Trello](https://trello.com/b/v5lPOZBl/sprint-board) board and if you see a bug or feature you want to work on that someone else is not working on, feel free to assign it to yourself and begin work.
+If you would like to work on a ticket with someone specifically, ask that person first before assigning yourself to the card.
+Common courtesy stuff.

 ## Working with schemas

 If you need to change a schema in python, notify myself and those working on the frontend.
 They need to know that the data you are sending them is going to change.